Best Ways To Pay A Chinese Supplier Without Getting Scammed Or Paying High Fees

 Use PayPal for small purchases or samples.

 When it comes to the payment, you have options.
-PayPal is adequate for small purchases, such as samples, as It’s quick and buyer-friendly.
-Consider it a red flag if the factory does not accept this method since PayPal will verify both parties and ban fraudulent suppliers.
+PayPal is adequate for small purchases, such as samples, as it’s quick and buyer-friendly.
+Consider it a red flag if the factory does not accept this method, since PayPal will verify both parties and ban fraudulent suppliers.
 However, remember that PayPal charges fees (~3-4%), and they do not offer the best exchange rate.
 For this reason, PayPal is not recommended for large orders.

 Never use: